-The University catalog describes the general graduate requirements as well as the details of the French and Spanish M.A. programs.
+The University catalog describes the general graduate requirements as well as the details of the Spanish M.A. program.
 This document is intended to supplement the catalog and does not supersede it in any way.
 For all official rules and requirements, please consult the current catalog.

 I. Admission Requirements

 Generally, applicants must have a baccalaureate in Spanish.
 A 2.75 GPA in the last 60 semester units and a 3.0 GPA in Upper Division Spanish courses are required.
 Students who do not meet the grade point requirements may be admitted by special action (see University Catalog and consult the Department Graduate Advisor).
 Applicants whose undergraduate major was not in Spanish, as appropriate, must consult the Department Graduate Advisor in order to determine prerequisites or their equivalents.